inesarmadabras/feedreaderTests/README.md

 17. No test should be dependent on the results of another.
 18. Callbacks should be used to ensure that feeds are loaded before they are tested.
 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
 If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

+## Sample test:
+'''describe("RSS Feeds", function() {
+        /* This is our first test - it tests to make sure that the
+         * allFeeds variable has been defined and that it is not
+         * empty.
+Experiment with this before you get started on
+         * the rest of this project.
+What happens when you change
+         * allFeeds in app.js to be an empty array and refresh the
+         * page?
+         */
+        it("are defined", function() {
+            expect(allFeeds).toBeDefined();
+            //test: allFeeds is defined
+            expect(allFeeds.length).not.toBe(0);
+        });
+'''